 Whether you’re taking your first pedal strokes, riding to work or using cycling to shed a few pounds, you need some structure to your riding week.
 Why?
 Because a goal, and a plan to achieve that goal, will help you make the fitness — or commuting time — gains you crave.

-Below we give you three training plans designed by the best riders at BikeRadar no matter whether you're new, looking to spice up your commute to work or are wanting to improve your fitness there’s a plan for you.
+Below we give you three training plans designed by the riders at BikeRadar.
+No matter whether you’re new, looking to spice up your commute to work or are wanting to improve your fitness there’s a plan for you.

 For new riders, the goal should be simple.
 Just getting out on your bike more regularly, improving your confidence in traffic or losing a couple of pounds is a decent target.

-You’re also in a position that more experienced riders envy – if you’re coming from a relatively – let’s call it – sedate background you will, as long as you take it sensibly, make some very rapid fitness gains.
+You’re also in a position that more experienced riders envy — if you’re coming from a relatively, let’s call it, sedate background you will, as long as you take it sensibly, make some very rapid fitness gains.
 The key is to simply relax and enjoy the ride.
-Don’t listen to anyone who starts mentioning speed work, high intensity sessions or racing… that’ll likely come later!
+Don’t listen to anyone who starts mentioning speed work, high intensity sessions or racing… that will likely come later!

 Who says getting to work (or more likely getting home) can’t be fun?
 That’s part of the deal with being a cycle commuter — yeah, work is… work, but you’ve got your bike!
 Add to that fitness gains that feel as if they’re free, a slight sense of superiority over your train/car-bound colleagues and the fact that exercise is proven to make you a better worker, what’s not to like?